A Brief History of Special Education Law

 - The individualized educational program (IEP).
 Since 1975, IEPs have formed the foundation upon which education is provided to the disabled.
 A paper program drafted through a cooperative effort of parents and school staff, the IEP is individualized for the particular special education student and forms a contract between school and family as to the provision of specific services.

 - The least restrictive environment.
 Founded upon constitutional principles, the education of the disabled is to be provided in the least restrictive environment.
 Since the goal of the education is for the student to be able to become a productive citizen within the greater society, the removal of the student from the mainstream school experience is only to occur if necessary for appropriate instruction.

-As we move well into the twenty-first century, the education of the disabled was a heavily funded ($4.9 billion in 2000) national program, primarily concerned with the recognition of educational disabilities in a broad population of students and with individual programming to remediate or compensate for the impact of those disabilities.
-In contrast to over two hundred years of segregated programming provided largely for social management purposes, its ultimate goal was to enable the productive inclusion of disabled students in American society.
+As we move well into the twenty-first century, the education of the disabled was a heavily funded ($4.9 billion in 2000), national program, primarily concerned with the recognition of educational disabilities in a broad population of students and with individual programming to remediate or compensate for the impact of those disabilities.
+In contrast to over two hundred years of segregated programming provided largely for social management purposes, its ultimate goal is to enable the productive inclusion of disabled students in American society.

 Tarver, Sara.
 “How Special Education Has Changed.”
 In Changing Perspectives in Special

 Education.
 New York: Charles E. Merrill, 1977.

 U.S. Department of Education.
 “To Assure the Free Appropriate Public Education of All Children with Disabilities.”
 Twenty-second Annual Report to Congress on the Implementation of the Individuals with Disabilities Education Act.
 Washington, D.C.: Office of Special Education Programs, 2000.

 Weintraub, Frederick J., and Joseph Ballard.
 Special Education in America: Its Legal and Governmental Foundations.
 Council for Exceptional Children, 1982.